lino-framework/lino/docs/about/values.rst

 - But even 50 years later this idea is still some kind of expert knowledge, known to database engineers but not to normal people.

-Since the early 1990s I have often observed that application developers seem to hide from the end-users the fact that their application is basically nothing but a collection of linked objects.
+- Since the early 1990s I have often observed that application developers seem to hide from the end-users the fact that their application is basically "nothing but a collection of linked objects".
   As if they were ashamed to admit that what they are doing is *that* easy.

 Lino puts an end to this vicious circle.